-Earlier, NASA had released a short clip that showed the piecing together of various parts of the X-59's fuselage and its wings.
+Earlier, NASA released a short clip that showed the piecing of various parts of the X-59's fuselage and its wings.
 "We’ve now transitioned from being a bunch of separate parts sitting around on different parts of the production floor to an airplane," Jay Brandon, NASA chief engineer for the Low Boom Flight Demonstrator (LBFD) project, had said.

 The new single-seat plane X-59 will be 99.7 feet long, 29.5 feet wide (30 m by 9 m), and will cruise at an altitude of 55,000 feet (16.7 km) while moving at a speed of Mach 1.4, or 925 mph (1,488 km/h).
 One of its more peculiar features is the lack of a forward-facing window.
 Instead, it will rely on a NASA-developed eXternal Vision System (XVS).

 Only around 10% of the design is entirely new.
-According to NASA, landing great from an Air Force F-16 fighter, a cockpit canopy from a NASA T-38 trainer, a propulsion system part from a U-2 spy plane and a control stick from an F-117 stealth fighter are among the repurposed parts to be used on NASA's newest airplane.
+According to NASA, landing great from an Air Force F-16 fighter, a cockpit canopy from a NASA T-38 trainer, a propulsion system part from a U-2 spy plane and a control stick from an F-117 stealth fighter is among the repurposed parts to be used on NASA's newest airplane.